marcelodiiorio/advance-scenarios/policies/saml-relying-party/readme.md

 to Azure AD B2C.

 ## Important note
-**Relying Party support is available as a preview feature.** Support is not available for the general public on this functionality as it has only been tested on some specific modalities.
+**SAML Relying Party support is available as a preview feature.** Support is not available for the general public on this functionality as it has only been tested on some specific modalities.
 The implementation may be changed in the future without notifying you.
-Customers should NOT use preview in production environment.
+Customers should NOT use preview features in a production environment.

 **If you are interested in this feature, make sure to [vote for it](https://feedback.azure.com/forums/169401-azure-active-directory/suggestions/15334323-saml-protocol-support) in order to support it and get updates on its progress.**